Primary Advisor/Dissertation Chair

 This case study utilized grounded theory data collection and analysis methods within the qualitative paradigm to research how college students define college preparedness.
 The study centered on a large population of students (468 total individuals, representing attendance at 165 different four-year postsecondary institutions), each of whom graduated from the same private high school in Minneapolis, Minnesota between the years 2011 and 2014.
 A focus group, surveys and intensive interviews were employed to collect data.
 The substantive theory that emerged from the data showed that academic skills account for only a fraction of the properties necessary for college preparedness.
 The majority of what students defined as qualities necessary for postsecondary work transcend the academic realm and are of a psychological nature.
 Specifically, analysis of the data revealed the following categories of college preparedness: Academic Skills, Self-Management, Self-Discovery and State of Mind.

 Ridenour, Matthew Jon, "How Do College Students Define College Preparedness" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 231.